python-control/python-control/doc/response.rst

 .. image:: figures/rlocus-siso_ctime-clicked.png
    :align: center

-Root locus diagrams are also supported for discrete time systems, in which case the grid is show inside the unit circle:
+Root locus diagrams are also supported for discrete-time systems, in which case the grid is show inside the unit circle:

 .. testcode:: pzmap